General Information about Department of International Programme Internships

 - Developing case studies

 - Providing substantial and technical service to meetings or conferences

 - Evaluation of projects

 You will be asked to write a final report on your internship period and what you have achieved during this time to be submitted before you leave.
 The report will serve as an evaluation of your stay here and will help to improve our internship programme.

 After completing the internship you will receive a certificate stating the period of the internship and tasks accomplished.

 Please note that the internship is not intended to lead to future employment at the Raoul Wallenberg Institute.

-- The programme primarily targets current students or recent graduates (degree obtained no longer than 12 months ago).
+- The programme primarily targets current students or recent graduates.

 - Proficiency in English since it is our working language and preferably good knowledge of at least one additional language.
 Exceptions might be made for interns at our field offices.

-- Preference will be given to those who have specialized in human rights issues.
+- Preference will be given to those who have specialised in human rights issues.